JoseAntonioCadavalBueno/PMLogic/README.md

   - 5.- Create a new env: "conda create --name 'your name'"
   - 6.- Activate the env: "conda activate 'your name'"
   - 7.- Install tensorflow: "pip install tensorflow-gpu"
-  - 8.- Run check.py for check if everything is correct
+  - 8.- Run check.py, if everything is correct, you'll see your gpu available and the cuda's version.